Stuart Forster reviews a stay at Lumley Castle Hotel in Chester-le-Street, County Durham.

 According to legend, the woman who had a relationship with Sir Ralph Lumley before his marriage was bundled down a well by priests.
 The ghost of Lily of Lumley is reputed to haunt the castle.
 She features as a character in the escape room, which lays claim to being the first in any English castle.

-I’m grateful to general manager Gordon Cartwright for taking the time to walk us through the grand function rooms usually used during wedding receptions and corporate events at Lumley Castle Hotel.
+I’m grateful to General Manager Gordon Cartwright for taking the time to walk us through the grand function rooms usually used during wedding receptions and corporate events at Lumley Castle Hotel.

 The castle proved a pleasant base for a romantic night away with dinner.